aviatesk/JET.jl/README.md

 +foo('1') # `Char` will be converted to `UInt32`
 ```

-If you save the file, TP will automatically trigger profiling, and this time, won't complain anything:
+If you apply the diff (i.e. update and save the demo.jl), TP will automatically re-trigger profiling, and this time, won't complain anything:

+> git apply fix-demo.diff

 ```julia
 profiling demo.jl ... (finished in 5.146 sec)